TimCrooker/Grit/docs/docs/generator-file/prompts.md

 ## How to define

 This section can be defined in the generator config in 2 different ways depending on your use case and preference.
-Either as either an object containing an array of prompt objects, or a function (can be async) that returns an array of prompts.
+Either as either an object containing an array of prompt objects, or a function (can be async) that returns an array of prompt objects.

 ### As an object

 Defining your prompts as an object makes it quick and easy to define prompts for more simplistic generator use cases.

-> Note that the prompt object contains a single array which itself contains all of the prompts.
+> Note that the prompts object contains a single array which itself contains all of the prompts.

 ```typescript
 import { Generator, GeneratorConfig } from 'gritenv'